KrokaKrola/quiz_app/README.md

 # quiz_app
 Practice and test your knowledge by answering questions in a quiz application.

+App is using question from [Free to use, user-contributed trivia question database.](https://opentdb.com/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts